FabioVergani/github-markdown/2019-04-19-your-filename.md

 ### Emphasis
 Asterisks (*) and underscores (_) are treated as emphasis and are wrapped with an <em> tag, which usually displays as italics in most browsers.
-Double asterisks (**) or double underscores (__) are treated as bold using the <strong> tag </strong>.
+Double asterisks (**) or double underscores (__) are treated as bold using the strong tag.
 To create italic or bold text, simply wrap your words in single/double asterisks/underscores.
 For example, **My double emphasis text** becomes My double emphasis text, and *My single emphasis text* becomes My single emphasis text.

-### code
+### Code
 To create inline spans of code, simply wrap the code in backticks (`).
 Markdown will turn `myFunction` into myFunction.